Tinnitus is the name for hearing noises that are not caused by an outside source.

 For a small number of people, tinnitus is a rhythmical noise that may beat in time with the heart.
 This is called pulsatile tinnitus.

-Occasionally, tinnitus can sound like fragments of tunes or songs.
-This is called musical hallucinations.
+Occasionally, tinnitus can sound like parts of tunes or songs.
+These are called musical hallucinations.